PhoenixTales/wiki.gothicarchive.org/orcs.md

   - `the orcs don't react to my magic spells like the gullible people in the Old Camp do` (Baal Lukor, G1-final)
 - orcs can learn human language, and humans can learn orcish language
   - this skill is no longer available to player in the final release of the game
-- originally they were supposed to be named differently than `orcs`, but a suitable name was never invented (citation needed)
+- originally they were supposed to be named differently than `orcs`, but a suitable name was never invented

 ## Morlocks
 - removed pre-alpha guild, already in 0.56 alpha mentioned as `GIL_MRL = 17; // (gibt es nicht mehr)` (`no longer used`)